Amazon Marketplace

 P70, P80, P90 are probability forecasts for future demand scenarios used in demand planning and inventory management.
 P50 is the 'most likely' forecast, while P70 is not exceeded with 70% probability, P80 with 80%, and P90 with 90%.
 Sellers use these scenarios for safety stock calculations and risk management.
 Sound use of P-forecasts reduces overstock and understock situations.

-Open term pagePCOGS
+Open glossary pagePCOGS

 Product Cost of Goods Sold